the0neWhoKnocks/writeups/code_patterns/README.md

 # Code Grammar

-I work in a large corparate environment with a lot of moving parts.
-During my years there a workflow was developed when dealing with HTML, JS & CSS that allows for quick iteration, and easy extensibility which allows for quick spin up time for new devs and a fundamental understanding of what's going on in the codebase.
+I work in a large corporate environment with a lot of moving parts.
+During my years there a work flow was developed when dealing with HTML, JS & CSS that allows for quick iteration, and easy extensibility which allows for quick spin up time for new devs and a fundamental understanding of what's going on in the codebase.